fablabnk/PCB-SummerSchool/SESSION2.md

 - Artistic plating
 - Artistic use of holes/cutouts

+## Importing Vector Graphics

 - Here are some [vector graphic elements](https://github.com/fablabnk/PCB-SummerSchool/GraphicElements/TriggGraphicElements.svg) to experiment with from our fablab [Trigg Mini-Games Console](https://github.com/fablabnk/trigg/tree/main/hardware/mainboard_PCB/kicad) project
+- Vector graphics means .svg or .dxf files

-- [Inkscape](https://inkscape.org/) is the best open source tool to open/work with these elements (or Adobe Illustrator if you have it)
+- [Inkscape](https://inkscape.org/) is probably the best open source tool to open/work with these elements (or Adobe Illustrator if you have it)

-## Importing Vector Graphics

--  (.svg or .dxf only)
+### The Import Process

-- Pick a graphic element you like
+- Pick a graphic element you like from the elements provided.
 - Export it from Inkscape as a separate .svg file
+- For this example I will use an [aeroplane .svg](https://staging.svgrepo.com/svg/47678/aeroplane) file imported as a board outline.
+My edited version is in our repo [here](https://github.com/fablabnk/PCB-SummerSchool/GraphicElements/BoardOutlinePlane.svg)
-- Import it into PCB Editor using: File -> Import -> Graphics
+- Import it into PCB Editor using: "File -> Import -> Graphics"
-- Choose which layer you would like to import it to
+- Choose which board layer you would like to import it to (in our case "Edge Cuts" for board outline)
-- Adjust import scale (no draggable resizing possible, unbelievably!)
+- To size it, you may have to keep reimporting and adjusting "import scale" parameter (no draggable resizing possible, unbelievably!)

 ## Importing BitMaps as Footprints